History of Málaga: Málaga during the dictatorship of Francisco Franco (1936–1975)

 Málaga experienced an explosive demographic and economic expansion with the boom in tourism on the Costa del Sol between 1959 and 1974.
 The name "Costa del Sol" was created specifically to market the Mediterranean coastline of Málaga province to foreign vacationers.
 Historically the provincial population had lived in the fishing villages, and in the "white" villages (pueblos blancos) a short distance inland in the mountains running down to the coast.
 The area was developed to meet the demands of international tourism in the 1950s and has since been a popular destination for foreign tourists not only for its beaches but also for its local culture.
 There was significant migration from many towns around the province to the capital and a simultaneous migration of part of the population from Málaga to northern Spain and other European countries.

 The "Spanish miracle" fed itself on the rural exodus which created a new class of industrial workers.
 The economic boom led to an increase in rapid, largely unplanned building on the periphery of the cities of the Costa del Sol to accommodate the new workers arriving from the countryside.
 Some cities preserved their historic centers, but most were altered by often haphazard commercial and residential developments.
 The same fate befell long stretches of scenic coastline as mass tourism exploded.

 The University of Málaga (UMA, Universidad de Málaga) was founded by governmental decree on 18 August 1972, consolidating the existing centers of higher education: the Polytechnic University of Málaga (Escuela Universitaria Politécnica), the Normal School, the Faculty of Economics and the Seminary, which offered instruction in philosophy and theology.
 The Faculty of Medicine was created after ratification of the decree.

 Teatinos Campus, located in the Teatinos-Universidad district, is the largest UMA campus and is home to most of the university academic buildings including the Schools of Engineering, the Faculty of Medicine, the Faculty of Science, the College of Philosophy and Letters, the Faculty of Psychology and the Faculty of Law; the General Library is also located there.
-Currently the campus is expanding by more than 1000 m² to accommodate the faculties still in El Ejido.
+Currently the campus is expanding by more than 1000 m^{2} to accommodate the faculties still in El Ejido.